 - Hold a hot compress or warm face pack over the painful area.

 - Consider using saline nasal spray or drops, or a sinus rinse of home-made saline solution to relieve congestion and blockage in your nose.

 - The home-made saline solution is made up with ¼ teaspoon non-iodised salt, ¼ teaspoon baking soda and ¼ teaspoon sugar, dissolved in 250 ml (1 cup) of warm water.
 You can buy a sinus rinse bottle or pot from your pharmacy.
 Read more about saline nasal sprays, drops and rinses.

 Steam inhalation is a traditional remedy but is not recommended.
 This is because there is little evidence that it helps.
 Also, there is a risk you might burn yourself.
 However, some people say that their nose feels clearer for a short while after a hot shower.

 - Pain relief medication: take pain relief medications such as paracetamol, or non-steroidal anti-inflammatories (NSAIDs) such as ibuprofen, to reduce pain and discomfort.
 Read more about the safe use of NSAIDs.

 - Antihistamines can help to dry up nasal secretions and relieve a post-nasal drip if your symptoms are as a result of hay fever or an allergy.
 If you need to be alert during the day, such as for driving, use antihistamines with little or no sedating side effects.
-In some people, antithistamines can make the mucous more thick.
+In some people, antihistamines can make the mucous thicker.
 Read more about antihistamines.

 - Decongestant nasal sprays or drops, such as oxymetazoline, can be helpful to reduce congestion and swelling within your nose and sinuses.
 But, use these with caution because overuse can make your symptoms worse.
 They can cause rebound congestion if used for more than 3 days.
 Read more about nasal decongestants.